 Create a monthly budget for yourself and strictly adhere to it.

 Missing a payment can be a stumbling block.
 Your payment history greatly affects your credit score; and if you fail one, you are sure to suffer.
-Your credit score will drop, you will have to pay a late fee, you might have to pay a high-interest penalty (penalty APR).
-If delay payments by 30 days, your card issuing company might report the incident to the credit bureaus and it might mess up your credit reports for up to seven years.
+Your credit score will drop, you will have to pay a late fee, and you might also have to pay a high-interest penalty (penalty APR).
+If the payment is delayed by 30 days, your card-issuing company might report the incident to the credit bureaus, messing up your credit reports for up to seven years.

 Never miss a payment

 Set up automatic payments